guitarpicva/rtskeyer/README.md

 Invocation example: ```./rtskeyer 20 /dev/ttyUSB0 ab4mw```  would start the program set at 20 WPM speed, using serial port /dev/ttyUSB0 and showing the callsign 'ab4mw' at the command prompt.

+The command prompt also includes a couple of commands.
+@@nn changes the set speed in WPM, example to change to 22 WPM send @@22 at the command line.

+~~ is meant to trigger a save of current configuration to shared_preferences but this is not yet implemented and is left as a placeholder.
+This may simply be implemented as a config file on the file system, but the thought is to use shared preferences so this may be run on Android/iOS as well as Linux and Windows

+The literal command 'exit' at the start of the command line will immediately close the program.